ADLCero/CEE_609_project/Data_download_and_preprocess_code/0_README.txt

 CEE 609 Project
 FILE STRUCTURE

+0_Important_changes.txt
+= important changes in the project

 0_README.txt
 = instructions

 1_water_balance_ET.R
 = R script for the data download and pre-process code for computing evapotranspiration using water balance method

 2_watershed_boundaries.R
 = R script for extracting the watershed boundaries of the study areas

 3_remote_sensed_ET.R
-= R script for the data download and pre-process code for remote-sensed evapotranspiration and other variables
+= R script for the data download and pre-process code of remote-sensed evapotranspiration

-4_remote_sensed_data.ipynb
+4_remote_sensed_predictors.R
+= R script for the data download and pre-process code of predictors

+5_combined_data.R
-= Jupyter notebook for downloading PET data and other remote-sensed data
+= R script for combining the necessary data into a single data frame

-5_combined_data
-= Jupyter notebook of the final data frames

 Others:

-6_Sample_code_EE
-= sample Java script for accessing evapotranspiration data through code.earthengine.google.com
-*** does not work as intended yet
+6_NorthForkSC_watershed_download.txt
+= the package used (USGS StreamStats) to download the watershed boundaries does not work (for some unknown reasons) for this site.
+This .txt file contains the instructions on how to download the shape file from the USGS StreamStats website.

 NOTES:

-1. These R scripts must be ran in order so that the variables/dataframes created are available in the environment for the next step of pre-processing.
+1. These R scripts must be ran in order so that the variables/data frames/functions created are available in the environment for the next step of pre-processing.

-2. Precipitation data
+2. Precipitation data for water balance ET

 Precipitation data was obtained using the R package rnoaa
 Reference: https://docs.ropensci.org/rnoaa/